 The mission of the Journal of Education is to disseminate knowledge in the service of practice and to expedite the integration of research, theory, and practice in education.
-Researchers, scholars, teachers, administrators, specialists, and advanced doctoral students are invited to submit manuscripts that inform the education of PK–12 learners or preservice and inservice teachers and other professionals in the field, including higher education and applied human development professionals.
-Consistent with the Journal’s mission, every manuscript accepted for review must include a discussion of implications for practice in the broader field of education (i.e., beyond the particular educational setting in which the work was conducted).
+Researchers, scholars, teachers, administrators, specialists, and advanced doctoral students are invited to submit manuscripts that inform practice in PK-12, higher, and professional education.
+Consistent with the Journal’s mission, every manuscript accepted for review must include a discussion of implications for practice.

 |Donna Lehr||Wheelock College, USA|